michalmietlinski/Interview-questions/tests/readme.md

 * List what types of tests you know.
 * Explain model V.
-* Discuss black and/or white box testing.
+* Discuss black and white box testing.